ConfederacyOfGaia/Gaia/players-guide.md

 The population of Gaia consists mostly of humans, with a minority population of goliaths that immigrated after the Soothills were destroyed.

 Gaian families tend to be large, and will live on the same plots of land for generations.
-Among farmers, ranchers, and herders, which are exclusively humans, the first born children will usually take over their parents' farm or ranch when they reach middle adulthood (about 30 years old), at which point the parents will mostly retire as honored elders.
+Among farmers, ranchers, and herders, which are exclusively humans, the first born children will usually take over their parents' farm or ranch when they reach middle adulthood (about 30 years old), at which point the parents will often retire as honored elders.
 The other children will work on the family farms as well, although some will leave home and set up their own homestead or become craftsmen.
 There is work on the ranches and farms for children of all ages, starting with the very young, so all children learn their parents' line of work.

 Artisans, craftsmen, and merchants make up the middle classes, which consist of both goliaths and humans.
 They tend to follow the same basic pattern as farmers and ranchers, though the families are smaller: The children are expected to apprentice to the parent's craft and take it over when they are adults, although artisans and craftsmen will usually work later into their middle age than farmers.
 Goliaths dislike farming and ranching, and make excellent and clever artisans and craftsmen.